Marine pest debate heats up for BOI boating group

 "We believe NRC should reopen those facilities and they need to either be free/minimal charge or funded by the council," Kurz said.

-"Their management could require an online booking system for grids, similar to the Do campground system.
+"Their management could require an online booking system for grids, similar to the DOC campground system.

 "Finally, the Mediterranian fanworm (Sabella) doesn't have specific habitat requirements and our shallow coastal waters are ideal for its existence, so in regards to conspicuous morphology, it can be argued they can be very hard to find in the low visibility of our tidal waters."